adriancretu/beacons-android/README.md

 ## Android BLE beacon advertising library

-### Description

-Android lib for broadcasting BLE beacons right from Android itself.
+Broadcasts Bluetooth Low Energy beacons directly from Android 5.0 or later, on supported devices.
 Consists of:

+- Virtual Beacons implementations for:
+    * Eddystone URL and UID
+    * Eddystone EID, with automatic beacon refresh
+    * iBeacon
-- A restartable service that manages the virtual Bluetooth beacons and their state
+- A restartable service that manages the virtual beacons and their state
-- Beacon and data models for Eddystone (URL/UID/EID) and iBeacon types
-- A persistence layer (using SQLite) for saving the beacon properties and states.
+- A persistence layer for saving the beacon properties and states.
 - [Ephemeral URL](https://github.com/uriio/ephemeral-api) integration:
-  * using your own project's API key ([get your API key here](https://api.uriio.com/projects))
-  * URL registration and private key creation
+  * URL registration and updating
-  * Ephemeral URL issuing, rescheduling for new ones before they expire by using a RTC system alarm
-- A basic EID interface and a local EID resolver, used for making up EID beacons according to the spec (but currently created beacons cannot be resolved externally)
+  * Automatic short URL periodic re-issuing, and beacon re-creation.

-This library is used in the [Beacon Toy app](https://play.google.com/store/apps/details?id=com.uriio)
+This library is used by the [Beacon Toy app](https://play.google.com/store/apps/details?id=com.uriio)

-Android 5.0 or newer is required for creating BLE beacons.

 *CAREFUL* - the service will restore active beacons when it (re)starts, so be sure that you either stop or delete a beacon after you no longer need it, If your app crashes, the service may restart and bring the beacon back, so make sure you check what beacons are enabled and stop the ones that you no longer need.
 Besides freeing resources, every device has a maximum number of concurrent BLE broadcasters (around 4, more or less?), which means when that number is reached, new beacons will fail to start.

-### Usage (Android Studio / Gradle)
+### Setup (Android Studio / Gradle)
-* Import the uriio-lib folder as a module in your app's main project.
+* Import the uriio-lib module in your app's main project.
 In settings.gradle:
 ```
 include ':my-app', ':uriio-lib'
 project (":uriio-lib").projectDir = new File("../uriio/beacons-android/uriio-lib")